 In this scenario, the computer stops administering test questions when it is 95% certain that your ability is clearly above the passing standard or clearly below the passing standard.

-When your ability is close to the passing standard, the computer continues to give you items until the maximum number of items is reached.
+When your ability is close to the passing standard, the CAT gives you items until the maximum number of items is reached.
 At this point, the computer disregards the 95% confidence rule and decides whether you pass or fail by your final ability estimate.
 If your final ability estimate is above the passing standard, you pass; if it is below, you fail.

 Run-Out-Of-Time (R.O.O.T.)
 Rule

 In the event that a candidate runs out of time before completing the maximum number of items and the computer has not reached a 95% certainty regarding the candidate’s pass or fail status, alternative criteria come into play.

 - If the candidate has not answered the minimum required number of items, the candidate will automatically fail.